anton-liauchuk/java-interview/spring.md

 ###### Relative links:
 + https://stackoverflow.com/questions/11222103/declarative-or-programmatic-transaction-in-spring

-## Are there any potential differences between the declarative and programmatic ways of using transactions in Spring?
+## Are there any potential differences between the declarative way (using @Transactional annotation) and the programmatic way (using TransactionTemplate) of using transactions in Spring?
 Which is preferable?
 The declarative way is more recommended because it separates transaction management from business logic.
-One difference is transaction scope: the programmatic way gives the ability to define a dedicated part of the code for a transaction.
+One difference is transaction scope: the programmatic way gives you the ability to define a dedicated part of the code for a transaction.
 Another difference, as a continuation of the previous point, is exception handling.
-In the declarative way, by default, only unchecked exceptions cause a rollback.
-In the programmatic way, you must explicitly call `setRollbackOnly()`, and exceptions outside the transaction block do not affect the transaction.
+In the programmatic way, exceptions outside the transaction block do not affect the transaction.
 ###### Relative links:
 + https://docs.spring.io/spring-framework/reference/data-access/transaction/tx-decl-vs-prog.html
 + https://docs.spring.io/spring-framework/reference/data-access/transaction/declarative/rolling-back.html